jrhalket/Website/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: JonathanHALKET.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>351-J</p>
+    <p>Wehner Building</p>
+    <p>Mays Business School</p>
+    <p>Texas A&M University</p>

-news: true # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Jonathan Halket is an Assistant Professor of Finance and the Helen and O.N.
+Mitchell, Jr. Faculty Fellow in Real Estate in the <a href="https://mays.tamu.edu/department-of-finance/">Adam C. Sinn '00 Department of Finance</a> at the Mays Business School, Texas A&M University and an International Research Fellow at the <a href="https://www.ifs.org.uk">Institute for Fiscal Studies</a> in London, UK.
+He researches the intersection of finance, the built environment, economic inequality, urban spaces and macroeconomics.